LukeNelsn/LukeNelsn.github.io/_posts/2022-06-18-wordle-in-python.md

 The game is both rudimentary and simplistic, yet matches the design and style of the original internet sensation ([here][original-wordle] ↗).
 Feel free to modiify and change the game as you see fit!

-This game runs perfectly just as a python file, and only requires the additional ` wordle-answers-alphabetical.txt` file to be stored in the same directory as your ` wordle.py` file, unless you want to reference the ` .txt` file another way.
+This game runs perfectly just as a python file, and only requires the additional `wordle-answers-alphabetical.txt` file to be stored in the same directory as your `wordle.py` file, unless you want to reference the `.txt` file another way.

-> Each of these files can also be downloaded from by GitHub account ([here][github-account] ↗)
+> Each of these files can also be downloaded from by GitHub account ([here][github-wordle] ↗)

 ## Python Wordle

-Required modules: ` random`
+Required modules: `random`

 #### Preliminary importing and organization of our words